simongarton/AdventOfCode/readme.md

 ## 2023

+## Day 16: The Floor Will Be Lava

+Heaps of fun, a grid with mirrors and splitters directing light beams.
+There is a trick to it, which I eventually tumbled to reading the reddit : the beams split infinitely, _but you don't need to worry about tracing an infinite number of beams_ : as soon as you hit a tile that you have energised before, going in the same direction as last time, you can stop that beam.
+Part 2 trivial.

 ## Day 15: Lens Library

 Easy enough : ascii, hashcodes, and parsing strings & managing lists.
 And selling a truck.